-Council's funding application has been developed around the following AQ RADF support material: Guidelines 2016-17; Frequently Asked Questions 2016; and Tips for identifying community need and demand and developing RADF 2016-17 guidelines for local grant programs.
+Council's funding application has been developed around the following AQ RADF support material: Guidelines 2018-19; Frequently Asked Questions 2018-2019; and Tips for identifying community need and demand and developing RADF 2018-19 guidelines for local grant programs.

-Council's 2014-2019 Corporate Plan, feedback from the annual Arts in Douglas community survey and the Councillor briefing session were used to determine local priorities and guidelines for the 2016-2017 local RADF program.
+Council's 2014-2019 Corporate Plan, feedback from the annual Arts in Douglas community survey, Arts Strategy 2017-2021, and Councillor briefing sessions were used to determine local priorities and guidelines for the 2018-2019 local RADF program.